vbsw/exp-001b/README.md

-# Experiment 001a
+# Experiment 001b

-## Abstract
+## About
-Experiment 001a tests conditional compilation for the programming language Go.
+Experiment 001b is a support package for Experiment 001 to test conditional compilation for the programming language Go.

+Experiment 001b is published on <https://github.com/vbsw/exp-001b>.

 ## Copying
 This is free and unencumbered software released into the public domain.